Sekund/sekund-plugin-react/README.md

      style="width: 350px"/>

 This should open the plugins folder for the vault you have currently open.
-Now please download the Sekund plugin from [this location](https://sekund.s3.amazonaws.com/sekund-react.zip)
+Now please download the Sekund plugin from [this location](https://sekund.s3.amazonaws.com/sekund-obsidian-plugin.zip)

-Unzipping it will result in a folder called sekund with 3 files in it (manifest.json, main.js and styles.css).
+Unzipping it will result in a folder called `sekund-obsidian-plugin` with 3 files in it (manifest.json, main.js and styles.css).
 Drop this folder in your vault’s plugin folder.
-**WARNING: This plugin requires the user to have joined a team in [Sekund](https://www.sekund.io)**

-**for testing, please join the 'app' team at [https://app.sekund.io](https://app.sekund.io)**
+**now, for testing, please join the 'app' team at [https://app.sekund.io](https://app.sekund.io)**

 **If you want your own team, please contact this plugin's author**